epi052/feroxbuster/README.md

 came across rustbuster when I was naming my tool (:cry:).
 I don't have any experience using it, but it appears to be able to do POST requests with an HTTP body, has SOCKS support, and has an 8.3 shortname scanner (in addition to vhost dns, directory, etc...).
-In short, it definitely looks interesting and may be what you're looking for as it has some capability I haven't seen in other tools.
+In short, it definitely looks interesting and may be what you're looking for as it has some capability I haven't seen in similar tools.